-The Southeast Asian Human Rights Studies Network (SEAHRN) was born out of a common dream, among its 14 founding members, to enhance and deepen the knowledge and understanding of students and educators as well as other individuals and institutions from Southeast Asia in human rights.
-This goal will be achieved by engaging in collaborative research, improving course curricula and training programmes, sharing of best practices and conducting capacity building training of educators, staff and students and other interested individuals and institutions.
-Furthermore, it seeks necessary regional academic and civil society cooperation to sustain the effective promotion and protection of human rights in the Region.
-The Network desires to open its doors to interested institutions and individuals who share its vision for human rights and peace in Southeast Asia.
+The Southeast Asian Human Rights Studies Network (SEAHRN) was born out of a common dream to enhance and deepen the knowledge and understanding of students and educators as well as other individuals and institutions from Southeast Asia in human rights and peace & conflict.
+It seeks necessary regional academic and civil society cooperation to sustain the effective promotion and protection of human rights in the region.

+SEAHRN currently has more than 20 member-institutions in seven Southeast Asian countries (Cambodia, Indonesia, Lao PDR, Malaysia, The Philippines, Thailand and Vietnam).
+It desires to open its doors to interested institutions and individuals who share its vision for human rights and peace in Southeast Asia.

-Member institutions and individuals of SEAHRN are aiming to achieve the following core objectives:
+SEAHRN is committed to achieve the main objectives:

-- To strengthen higher education devoted to the study of human rights in Southeast Asia through faculty and course development; - To develop deeper understanding and enhancement of human rights knowledge through collaborative research; - To achieve excellent regional academic and civil society cooperation in realizing human rights in Southeast Asia; and - To conduct public advocacy through critical engagement with civil society actors, including intergovernmental bodies, in Southeast Asia
+- To strengthen higher education devoted to the study of human rights and peace in Southeast Asia through faculty and course development; - To develop deeper understanding and enhancement of human rights and peace knowledge through collaborative research; - To achieve excellent regional academic and civil society cooperation in realizing human rights and peace in Southeast Asia; and - To conduct public advocacy through critical engagement with civil society actors, including intergovernmental bodies, in Southeast Asia